ryantking/digga/doc/api-reference-nixos.md

-## nixos.hostDefaults.externalModules
+## nixos.hostDefaults.modules
-modules to include that won't be exported meant importing modules from external flakes
+modules to include in all hosts and export to nixosModules output

 *_Type_*: